barryblueice/ESP32-Haptic-Precision-TouchPad/README.md

  -  Under BLE mode, Windows has recieved HID report, but most of gestures are unavailable, only a few gesture like 4 fingers tap can trigger.<br>
  Also, Windows Setting for PTP is unavailable under BLE mode.
  - Under BLE mode, PTP/Mouse Mode switching is unavailable, so BLE Mouse Mode will be default currently.
+ - Due to a firmware issue with the CS40L25, the vibration feedback when pressed could be strange.

 # Current Support System (already tested):